worldpeaceenginelabs/GUNJS-STARTERKIT-QUICKSTART-ARTIFICIAL-INTELLIGENCE-PAIR-CODING/README.md

 ### Need a hand?
 Artificial Intelligence Pair Programming
 ##### I work with ChatGPT for hours every day.
 ##### He writes me prototypes and POCs, and i just modify them myself.
+##### In addition, ChatGPT is an excellent tool for crafting well-formulated questions to present to a community of developers.
+(To get the most out of ChatGPT's language assistance, simply start by saying "improve my text" and provide your initial question or statement.
+ChatGPT will then generate a response, which you can copy and paste back into the prompt.
+This process will allow you to refine your original question or statement and make any necessary corrections to ensure that your meaning is clear.
+By repeating this step, you can achieve a perfectly formulated question or statement that accurately conveys your intended message.)
 ##### It makes everything soo much easier.
 It's perfect for checking ideas right away.
 [See for yourself](https://www.youtube.com/watch?v=ng438SIXyW4&t=100s)
 <br>